mariolinguito/codingadventures/content/blog/who-said-that-a-web-developer-cannot-build-a-jenkins-architect/index.md

 **Another important note:** I pushed all my code on Github, but I haven't followed all the versioning' *best practices*; this is a test, I'm learning this to make the same thing later and better on a real project.

-At the end of this step, we have a Drupal 9 hosted on Github, this is the link: \[GITHUB]
+At the end of this step, we have a Drupal 9 hosted on Github, this is the link: <https://github.com/mariolinguito/drupal-jenkins>

 ### Configure the Jenkins: our great butler